SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-tour.md

 ## Overview

 Interactive walkthrough for new users.
 Teaches core concepts through hands-on exploration of sample data.
-Creates nothing permanent"”shows what *would* happen.
+Creates nothing permanent""shows what *would* happen.

 **Philosophy:** Learn by doing, not reading.
 Cover the 80/20.